Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 Most states do not have set standards for in-road warning lights other than the guidelines in the MUTCD Section 4N, describing allowable locations, maximum marker height (less than 19mm or .75 inch), yellow color, flash rate, and marker placement.
 Do your homework to be sure you’re getting a flashing in-road warning system that will provide many years of trouble free service.
 Get in touch with several current users of the system(s) you’re considering to see how they have stood up in the roadway 1,2, or 3 years after the installation so you’re not caught in an unending cycle of repairs and light head replacements.

-LaneLight is the only in-pavement marker to be independently tested and certified to meet strict standards for impact, vibration, environmental, color metrics, light intensity and distribution by BASt, the Federal Highway Research Institute in Germany.
+LaneLight is the only in-pavement marker to be independently tested and certified to meet strict standards for impact, vibration, environmental factors, color metrics, light intensity and light distribution by BASt, the Federal Highway Research Institute in Germany.

-LaneLight systems come with a standard 5 YEAR warranty, the longest standard warranty available in the industry.
+LaneLight systems come with a standard 5 YEAR warranty.

 Real World Visibility